2025 European heatwaves: France

-Fennoscandian heatwave
+Fennoscandia

 The Fennoscandian heatwave lasted from mid-July to early August and resulted in an unusually high number of hot days (25°C or more) in Norway, Sweden and Finland.
 Ylitornio, Finland had 26 hot days.
 Many observation stations in central and southern Finland had 20-25 hot days.
 There were also 22 days with temperatures exceeding 30°C. The highest temperature was 32.6°C, which was recorded at Oulu Airport on 31 July.

 There were fewer hot days in Sweden than in Finland, but on 24 July a temperature of 33.6°C was recorded at Skellefteå Airport.
 Temperatures of 32-33°C were recorded at a number of observation stations in northern Sweden.
 In Norway the highest temperature was 34.9°C, which was recorded at the Frosta observation station.
 This was also the highest recorded temperature during the Fennoscandian heatwave.

 The highest ever recorded temperatures in Norway, Sweden and Finland are 35.6°C (1970), 38.0°C (1933, 1947) and 37.2°C (2010), respectively.
 What sets the 2025 heatwave apart from its predecessors is the fact that it lasted for weeks, that some of the highest temperatures were recorded at high latitudes and that there was an unusually high number of days with temperatures exceeding 25°C-30°C.

 Germany

 In mid-April, eastern Germany was one of many areas of central and eastern Europe to be hit by unseasonably warm temperatures, with Berlin forecasted to reach 26 C on 16 and 17 April.
 On 17 April, the Brandenburg towns of Coschen and Cottbus even reported 28.4 C.

 On 2 May, Germany saw the first hot day of the year in Waghäusel-Kirrlach, with temperatures reaching 30.4 C. There, on 31 May, it even reached 32.5 C.

 On 21 June, a temperature of 32.8 C was recorded in Wutöschingen.

 On 1 July, a large wildfire on the border of Saxony and Brandenburg led to the evacuation of over 100 people.
 On 2 July, Germany experienced its hottest day of the year so far when 39.3 C was recorded in Andernach, closely followed by 39.2 C in Tangerhütte and 39.1 C in Kitzingen.

-Following this, another heatwave occurred between August 12-14 with temperatures reaching over 40 degrees in multiple cities of NRW.
+Between 12 and 14 August, another heatwave occurred, with temperatures reaching over 40 C in multiple cities of North Rhine-Westphalia.